ksmin23/my-aws-cdk-examples/kinesis-data-firehose/msk-firehose-s3-stack/README.md

                                               MSKProvisionedStack
 ```

-Once MSK cluster has been successfully created, update the MSK cluster configuration by running the following python scripts
+Once MSK cluster has been successfully created, update the MSK cluster configuration by running the following python scripts.
+It will take at least `20~25` minutes to update the settings.
+Please wait until the MSK cluster status is `ACTIVE`.

 (1) Update **Security settings**